 Contact legal document translation company All Language Alliance, Inc. to obtain certified translation of non-English documents from any foreign language to English for discovery and beyond.
-The most common languages we are asked to provide certified document translation services from are: Chinese, French, German, Dutch, Korean, Hebrew, Swedish, Italian, Russian, Mandarin, Portuguese, Japanese, Dutch, Spanish, Norwegian.
+The most common languages we are asked to provide certified legal document translation services from are: Simplified Chinese, French, German, Dutch, Traditional Chinese, Korean, Hebrew, Swedish, Italian, Russian, Mandarin, Portuguese, Japanese, Dutch, Spanish, Norwegian.
 In addition to delivering official translations of all manner of evidentiary documents, we have experience in providing certified translation services for Section 337 investigations which often involve multilingual e-discovery in more than one foreign language.

 #alllanguagealliance #documenttranslation #certifiedtranslation #ediscoverytranslation #documenttranslationservices #certifiedtranslation #certifieddocumenttranslation #certifiedtranslationservices #ediscoverytranslation #ediscoverytranslationservices